 New Zealand dollar continues to hold above the 62 US cents

-Daily Currency UpdateThe New Zealand dollar is slightly weaker this morning when valued against the US dollar.
-The NZD/USD pair rebounded by some 0.6% from a daily low of US$0.6191 to a high of US$0.6277 on Wednesday as the Federal Reserve confirmed the market's dovish sentiment.
-The kiwi is among the worst performers on Wednesday hit by a rally in AUD/NZD and the caution across financial markets.
-The cross broke a critical resistance area at NZ$1.1100 and jumped to test the four-year high at NZ$1.1165/70.
-So far in 2022, the New Zealand dollar has registered a loss of 8.77% against the US dollar but a gain of 2.40% against the pound and a gain of 2.3% against the euro.
-There were no scheduled releases in New Zealand yesterday.
-Looking ahead today and all eyes will be on ANZ Business Confidence a leading indicator of economic health, a survey of about 1,500-2,000 businesses which asks respondents to rate the relative 12-month economic outlook.
+Daily Currency UpdateThe New Zealand dollar is slightly stronger this morning when valued against the Greenback as commodity currencies showed modest gains to start the week.
+The NZD/USD pair reached a overnight high of 0.6279.
+NZD/AUD traded just under 0.90 earlier this morning, while NZD/CAD is down 0.4% to 0.8050.
+NZGB and swap rates were down 8-10bps across much of the curve in direct response to Friday’s rally in US Treasuries.
+The 2-year swap rate closed at 4.00%, 10-year swap closed at 3.80% and the 10-year NZGB closed at 3.61%.
+Looking ahead today and there are no scheduled releases in New Zealand.
+Tomorrow all eyes will be on ANZ Business Confidence a leading indicator of economic health.
+Survey of about 1,500-2,000 businesses which asks respondents to rate the relative 12-month economic outlook.
 On Friday we will see the release of the Reserve Bank of New Zealand (RBNZ) Statement of Intent which provides insights into the bank's strategic priorities for the next financial year.